 Welcome to A Suitcase Full of Books!

-If you’re a bookworm, traveler, armchair wanderluster, or looking for a resource to bring the world of literature to life- grab a mug of tea, kick off your shoes, and stay awhile!
+If you’re a literary loving traveler, a parent or teacher trying to find ways to make literature relevant to today, or just a bookworm who loves armchair adventuring- grab a mug of tea, kick off your shoes, and stay awhile!
 I would love for you to join our little book-club like community!
-Here you’ll find literary destination travel logs, book reviews, and travel tips I wish someone had told me before I learned through mishap and adventure.
+Here you’ll find literary destination travel logs & tips, book reviews, and DIY armchair adventure ideas.

 Hi, I’m Elizabeth!